ajaykumark7/SpringBoot-MongoDB-Microservice/README.txt

 Important points:
 1. Make sure to send the right response codes
 2. For this example, mongo DB name is "dataset" and collection name is "arithmetic"
+3. Immediately after importing to STS, the project structure(especially packages) might not be properly visible.
+Give it sometime.
+4. Lombok MUST be installed(by going to the m2 folder and running the java jar file).
+Then, update project.